oshkoshbagoshh/MERN-eCommerce-Site/README.md

 - Deployed Link:
 - Demo video:
+- Repository Link: git@github.com:oshkoshbagoshh/MERN-eCommerce-Site.git
 -
+-

 ## Description

+### User Story
-As a user, I would like an e-commerce website that is easy to use, and allows me to log-in, browse items, add items to my cart, and then checkout.
+- As a user, I would like an e-commerce website that is easy to use, and allows me to log-in, browse items, add items to my cart, and then checkout.
+- I'd like integration with stripe so I can make payments
+- I'd also like for it to be a PWA, so that I can install it onto my desktop

-The site design should be minimal, but have strong functionality on the back-end for security (user authentification, etc.)
+- The site design should be minimal, but have strong functionality on the back-end for security (user authentification, etc.)

-As a developer, I want to utilize the REST API to ensure CRUD operations are successfully routed from the backend to the frontend.
+- As a developer, I want to utilize the REST API to ensure CRUD operations are successfully routed from the backend to the frontend.
+- I will use the MVC (Model-View-Controller) framework as the architecture
+- I will run test cases using jest